ly1998117/DockerProxy/README.md

 # Docker Proxy
 ## Description
-This is a HTTPS signed and proxy service for docker containers.
-It allows you to run multiple containers on the same network `matrix`.
+This is a HTTPS certification and proxy service for docker containers.
+It allows you to run multiple containers without complex HTTPS signing operations.
-The proxy will automatically forward the https request to the container (distinguished by its name).
+The proxy will sign automatically and forward the HTTPS request to the docker container without port exposure.

 The cript `install.sh` will install several systemd services.
 + nginx-proxy.service: the proxy